oxarbitrage/worker-proposals/elasticsearch-plugin.md

 Additionally we are after a secure way to store error free full account data.
 The huge amount of operations data involved in bitshares blockchain and the way it is serialized makes this a big challenge.

-Even more, saving data will Elastic Search database(from now on: ES) will bring additional value to clients connected to the new full node with real time statistics and fast access to data.
+Even more, saving data to Elastic Search database(from now on: ES) will bring additional value to clients connected to the new full node with real time statistics and fast access to data.

 ## The database selection